 It may be helpful to think about the scenario from various perspectives: if you were the distraught neighbour, what might you want to hear that would make the situation better?

-These types of stations are there to gauge how well you respond spontaneously under pressure, so it’s important to remain calm and to stay on track in addressing the key issue of the scenario, whether it be comforting or persuading someone else.
+These types of stations are there to gauge how well you respond spontaneously under pressure.
+It is key to remain calm and to stay on track in addressing the key issue of the scenario, whether it be comforting or persuading someone.

-Ultimately, my biggest piece of advice is to stay calm during your St George’s medicine interview.
-By remaining level-headed and not letting the pressure and stress get to you, you will be able to think more clearly and to show the interviewers that you have the skills and qualities to make a great future doctor.
+As much as you can, stay calm during your St George’s Medical School interview.
+By remaining level-headed and not letting the pressure get to you, you will be able to think more clearly and to show the interviewers that you have the skills and qualities to make a great future Doctor.